What style should I choose?

 Can I use the drier?

-Natural fibre inserts such as bamboo, cotton and hemp can be tumble dried, set the temp on LOW to MED.
+Yes!
+Natural fibre inserts such as bamboo, cotton and hemp can be tumble dried.

 How do I use nappies at the hospital?